Phildo/pixQL/README.md

 If index left out, assumed to be currently checking index in selection mask.

 If target left out, assumed to be IN (EXCEPT in the case of the lvalue of an OPERATE, where it is assumed to be OUT)

+#### target
+- `IN` - the target representing your input file.
+This target is immutable.
+- `OUT` - the target representing your output file.
+The lvalue of an `OPERATE` statement defaults to this target.

 #### properties
 - `R` - pixel's red component (0-255)